Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 Ally
 Cost: 2 MP (Overload +4 MP)
 Effect: The target regains HP equal to a ten-sided die roll.
 If you pay the Overload cost, the healing increases to two ten-sided die rolls.
-This may only be used once per turn.
+This Ability may only be used once per turn.
 Description: A quick healing ability that must be done up close.
 This could be jamming a syringe into the target, applying a healing herb, channeling vitality through your hands, and other similar actions.

 #### Healing Word